 Note 1: DS = Daniel Smith, WN = Winsor Newton, SCH = Schmincke

 Note 2: I am listing them as I think of them – right column first and then left column (as I’m a leftie) – so I apologise if this list doesn’t relate to the way you are probably reading the above image!

 Note 3: Cobalt paints have toxicity issues so please make sure you are aware of this.
 Check out this great section on the Handprint site about the topic.

-Basically, I haven’t changed it much!
+Basically, not much has changed!
 Despite the following tweaks during 2019, I have returned to the same basic palette.
 The only major change from my previous ‘current palette’ was to add WN Naples Yellow back into my palette.
 To fit it in I tried reducing my Transparent Red Oxide to a half pan, but then decided to reduce Cobalt instead as I’m not using it as much lately.

 Tweaks and testing in 2019:

 - I tried some different Turquoise options here and here, but ended up returning to WN Cobalt Turquoise Light as it’s such a creamy smooth colour.
 I don’t need this colour to be granulating, so I prefer the WN version over DS Cobalt Teal Blue.